Luxury Hotel-Style Boarding for your Best Friend

 3. Call us and confirm your dates, your dog’s boarding accommodations and any extra services you might want to add to your dogs stay!

-How long is my dog confined to a crate or suite during the day?
+How long is my dog confined to a suite during the day?

 What is Crazy Tails’ vaccine protocol for boarding dogs?